 Social networking sites offer good options for advertisers because of the advanced targeting options, reliable conversion tracking, and prevalence on mobile devices.

 Top brands understand the power of social media.
 They all know it’s more than just a platform to connect with families and make new friends.
 In fact, social media has already had game-changing effects on online advertising.

 So, which of the social media advertising platforms is good for your business?
 Can you too leverage social media for your business marketing?
 Below are the top 7 social media advertising platforms your business should be using right now and why.

 #1].
 Facebook advertising

 The amazing journey of Facebook as a social networking site began in 2004.
 Facebook has one of the more complex social media advertising platforms, with a whole array of targeting options.

 The platform allows advertisers to target users based on past purchases and demographics, even outside of Facebook.
-The popularity of Facebook hasn’t reached the peak yet and this is why Facebook will continue to dominate social ecommerce.
+The popularity of Facebook hasn’t reached its peak yet.
+This is why Facebook will continue to dominate social eCommerce.

 - Monthly active users: 1.393bn

 - Average cost of advertising — cost per impressions (CPM)*: $1.54